youyuge34/Anime-InPainting/README.md

 Introduction:
 -----
-This is an optimized demo application has a frontend based on opencv, whose backend used [Edge-Connect](https://github.com/knazeri/edge-connect).
+This is an optimized demo application which has a frontend based on opencv, whose backend used [Edge-Connect](https://github.com/knazeri/edge-connect).
 Make sure you have read their awesome work and license thoroughly.
 Compared with the original work, this project has such improvements:
 - Add demo application modes
 - Optimize the training phase